Benazir Income Support Programme: Benefits

-Eligible families receive cash payments of 4834 quarterly.
-This amount increases the purchasing power for families earning approximately RS 5,000 each month by 20%.
-Most low-income families spend 50–70% of their total income on food alone.
-In 2023, the government announced an increase in the stipend amount up to Rs.
-8500, which is expected to benefit millions of households across the country and will allow a family of 5–6 to purchase 20–25 days' worth of flour.
+Eligible families receive cash payments of 13,500 quarterly.
+This amount increases the purchasing power for families earning approximately RS 4500 each month by 20%.
+Most low-income families spend 50–70% of total income on food alone.
+According to BISP, the cash payment of RS 13,500 every quarter, or RS 4500 each month, will allow a family of 5–6 to purchase 20–25 days worth of flour.